 Morgan V. Manley is a Senior Associate in the Litigation, Art, and Bankruptcy practices of Smith, Gambrell & Russell, LLP.

 Ms. Manley joined the New York office as an associate in June, 2019.
 Her practice involves complex commercial litigation and she has extensive experience in both New York and New Jersey state and federal courts.
-Some of her recent representative matters include:

 As the New York associate member of SGR’s Pro Bono Committee, Ms. Manley has assisted in expanding the firm’s outreach and services to low-income clients.
 She has focused her own pro-bono practice on assisting low-income artists and art-related groups.